Kafū, aged forty-one.

 February 3rd.

-At dawn, snow fell once more.
+Toward dawn, snow fell again.

 February 4th.